bytecodealliance/rfcs/accepted/wasmtime-remove-wasi-threads.md

 crate has a fundamentally different design than the `wasi-common` crate, primarily motivated with integration with the component model.
 This includes features such as `async` which WASIp1 does not support.
-The `wasi-common` crate is only used by the `wasmtime` CLI when the `-Stherads` flag is passed, which enables [wasi-threads].
+The `wasi-common` crate is only used by the `wasmtime` CLI when the `-Sthreads` flag is passed, which enables [wasi-threads].
 This is because the `wasmtime-wasi` crate is not compatible with [wasi-threads] and thus `wasi-common` is the only means of calling WASIp1 APIs when threads are in use.